Boundary choices and one-loop complex gravitational path integral: Action expansion

-Having setup the variational problem consistently it is crucial to find the solution to equation of motion.
-The equation of motion for $q(t)$ and $h_{ij}(t, {\bf x})$ is given in eq. (\ref{eq:dyn_q_eq}) and \ref{eq:hijEQM}) respectively.
+Having set up the variational problem consistently it is crucial to find the solution to the equation of motion.
+The equation of motion for $q(t)$ and $h_{ij}(t, {\bf x})$ is given in Eqs. (\ref{eq:dyn_q_eq}) and \ref{eq:hijEQM}) respectively.
 The equation of motion for $q(t)$ is easy to solve with a generic solution given by \beq \bar{q}(t) = \frac{\Lam N_c^2}{3} t^2 + c_1 t + c_2 = \frac{\Lam N_c^2}{3} (t-r_1)(t-r_2)\, , \eeq where $c_{1,2}$ are constants to be fixed based on the requirement of boundary conditions, while $r_{1,2}$ are the roots of the quadratic.
-The equation of motion for $h_{ij}(t, {\bf x})$ is bit more complicated to solve as it involves both time and space derivatives, while $\bar{q}(t)$ is given by the above solution.
-In order to solve it we first mode decomposition of the fluctuation field $h_{ij}(t, {\bf x})$.
-For gauge fixing choice we have employ here, the tensor perturbations are transverse and traceless (TT).
-Respecting the background symmetry the field TT $h_{ij}(t, {\bf x})$ can be written in terms of harmonics \cite{Gerlach:1978gy} as \beq h_{ij}(t, {\bf x}) = \sum_{l=2}^\infty \sum_{n=2}^{l} \sum_{m=-l}^{l} h^l_{nm}(t) (G_{ij})^l_{nm} ({\bf x}) \, , \eeq where $h^l_{nm}(t)$ can be thought of as Fourier coefficients at a given time $t$.
-The harmonics $G^{l}_{ij} ({\bf x})$ are the eigen-functions satisfying \beq \bar{D}^2 G^{l}_{ij} ({\bf x}) = - [l(l+2) -2] G^{l}_{ij} ({\bf x}) \, , l \geq 2 \, . \eeq As the Lagrangian of the fluctuation field $h_{ij}$ mentioned in eq. (\ref{eq:EHact_exp}) is seen to respects istropicity, it therefore is independent of $n$ and $m$ when the mode-decomposition is plugged.
-In this situation we can suppress the $n$ and $m$ indices and write $h^l_{nm}(t) \equiv h_l(t)$.
-Due to isotropicity, there exists degeneracy in the system: for each $l$ there are \beq g_l = (l+3)(l-1) \eeq modes having the same action.
+The equation of motion for $h_{ij}(t, {\bf x})$ is a bit more complicated to solve as it involves both time and space derivatives, while $\bar{q}(t)$ is given by the above solution.
+In order to solve it we first do mode decomposition of the fluctuation field $h_{ij}(t, {\bf x})$.
+For the gauge-fixing choice we have employed here, the tensor perturbations are transverse and traceless (TT).
+Respecting the background symmetry the field TT $h_{ij}(t, {\bf x})$ can be written in terms of harmonics \cite{Gerlach:1978gy} as \beq h_{ij}(t, {\bf x}) =\sum_{l=2}^\infty \sum_{n=2}^{l} \sum_{m=-n}^{n} h^{l}_{nm}(t) (G_{ij})^l_{nm} ({\bf x}) \, , \eeq where $h^l_{nm}(t)$ can be thought of as Fourier coefficients at any given time $t$.
+The harmonics $G^{l}_{ij} ({\bf x})$ are the eigenfunctions satisfying \beq \bar{D}^2 G^{l}_{ij} ({\bf x}) = - [l(l+2) -2] G^{l}_{ij} ({\bf x}) \, , l \geq 2 \, . \eeq As the Lagrangian of the fluctuation field $h_{ij}$ mentioned in Eq. (\ref{eq:EHact_exp}) is seen to respect isotropy, it is therefore independent of $n$ and $m$ when the mode decomposition is plugged.
+In this situation we can suppress the $n$ and $m$ indices and write $h^{l}_{nm}(t) \equiv h_l(t)$.
+Owing to $S^3$ symmetry, there exists degeneracy in the system: for each $l$ there are \beq g_l =2 (l+3)(l-1) \, , \eeq modes having the same action.
 The factor $2$ appearing above is due to the contributions from the two propagating polarizations of the $h_{ij}$ field in the Landau gauge choice.